 Snow and ice are a fact of life in Minnesota and pose challenges for transit customers and transit operations.
 Metro Transit maintenance staff, municipalities, transit partners, and business/property owners all have a role to play in snow removal and sidewalk clearance.

-Metro Transit removes snow and controls ice at all of its transit facilities and on the Northstar commuter rail line.
-These facilities include bus garages, rail right-of-way, Park & Ride lots/ramps, rail stations, transit centers and bus stops with Metro Transit-owned customer-waiting shelters.
-While some of this work is contracted, the greater majority is performed in-house by a facilities maintenance staff of modest size.
+Metro Transit maintenance staff or contractors remove snow and control ice at all of its transit facilities including bus garages, rail right-of-way, Park & Ride lots, rail stations, transit centers, and bus stops with Metro Transit-owned customer waiting shelters.

-With its limited staff, Metro Transit is not able to clear snow from all of its transit stops throughout the region.
-Metro Transit appreciates assistance from adjacent property owners and businesses to clear bus stops and sidewalks.
-Some municipalities engage in this work with city crews and coordinate in partnership with Metro Transit.
+Metro Transit is not able to clear snow from all of its 12,000 bus stops throughout the region.
+Therefore, Metro Transit relies on cities, property owners, and businesses to clear bus stops and sidewalks as described in their local ordinances.

-In order for buses and trains to begin service, garages, driveways, rail yards and support facilities must be cleared so operators, mechanics, transit police, street supervisors and operational support staff can begin serving customers.
+Bus garages, driveways, rail yards, and support facilities must be cleared so operators, mechanics, transit police, street supervisors, and operational support staff can begin serving customers.

-Simultaneously, drive lanes at park-and-ride lots, transit centers, layovers and turnarounds are plowed and, if necessary, snow is removed from rail track beds.
+Drive lanes at Park & Ride lots, transit centers, layovers, and turnarounds are plowed and, if necessary, snow is removed from rail track beds.

-Metro Transit next returns to facilities to address clean-up work and new issues.
-For example, it is not uncommon for street snowplows to push snow back into an already cleared path from a bus shelter to a bus stop.
+Metro Transit next returns to facilities to address clean-up work and new issues such as the piles street snowplows may push back into an already cleared path from a bus shelter to a bus stop.